cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

    governance

 This system necessitates the following new parameters:
- - blockly stipend allowance per dCERT member (suggested ~$10K/yr of atoms)
+ - blockly stipend allowance per dCERT member
- - maximum number of dCERT members (suggested 7)
+ - maximum number of dCERT members
- - required staked slashable tokens for each dCERT member (suggested $10K of atoms)
+ - required staked slashable tokens for each dCERT member
- - unbonding time for dCERT staked token (suggested 3 week)
+ - unbonding time for dCERT staked token
- - quorum for suspending a particular member (suggested 5/7)
+ - quorum for suspending a particular member
- - proposal wager for disbanding the dCERT group (suggested ~$100000 USD worth of atoms)
+ - proposal wager for disbanding the dCERT group

 These parameters are expected to be implemented through the param keeper such that governance may change them at any given point.